 Acupuncture, like traditional medicine, begins with gathering information about your pet’s medical history.
-In addition to temperature, pulse, respiration, listening to the heart and lungs, and palpating the abdomen as in a traditional exam, we also feel the pulses and look at the tongue.
+We begin with a traditional exam, monitoring temperature, pulse, respiration, listening to the heart and lungs, and palpating the abdomen and inspecting the tongue.
 This integrative approach offers us many windows into the internal functioning of your pet.
 All this information is used to create a treatment plan for your pet’s health issues.

 Frequently Asked Questions About Pet Acupuncture:

 Most pets react favorably to acupuncture.
 The needles are a very thin diameter and some pets feel mild discomfort when the needle is first placed through the skin.
 They usually forget about the needles within seconds.

 How long do the needles remain in?

 The needles stay in for ten to fifteen minutes per treatment.

 The length of time between sessions and total length of treatment depends on the condition being treated.
 Usually, treatments are once per week, for four to six weeks until the desired effect is achieved, then treatments continue every two to four weeks.

 What types of conditions are treated with acupuncture?

 All diseases can be successfully treated with acupuncture, from coughs to anxiety to chronic pain.
 Acupuncture works incredibly well for nerve damage and chronic musculoskeletal pain.